parse-community/parse-server/README.md

 });
 ```

-### Standalone Parse Server

-Parse Server can also run as a standalone API server.
-You can configure Parse Server with a configuration file, arguments and environment variables.

-To start the server:

-`npm start -- --appId MYAPP --masterKey MASTER_KEY --serverURL http://localhost:1337/parse`.

-To get more help for running the parse-server standalone, you can run:

-`$ npm start -- --help`

-The standalone API server supports loading a configuration file in JSON format:

-`$ npm start -- path/to/your/config.json`

-The default port is 1337, to use a different port set the PORT environment variable:

-`$ PORT=8080 npm start -- path/to/your/config.json`

-The standalone Parse Server can be configured using [environment variables](#configuration).

-You can also install Parse Server globally:

-`$ npm install -g parse-server`

-Now you can just run `$ parse-server` from your command line.

-## Documentation
+# Documentation

 The full documentation for Parse Server is available in the [wiki](https://github.com/ParsePlatform/parse-server/wiki).
 The [Parse Server guide](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide) is a good place to get started.
 If you're interested in developing for Parse Server, the [Development guide](https://github.com/ParsePlatform/parse-server/wiki/Development-Guide) will help you get set up.

-#### Migrating an Existing Parse App
+## Migrating an Existing Parse App

 The hosted version of Parse will be fully retired on January 28th, 2017.
 If you are planning to migrate an app, you need to begin work as soon as possible.
 There are a few areas where Parse Server does not provide compatibility with the hosted version of Parse.
 Learn more in the [Migration guide](https://github.com/ParsePlatform/parse-server/wiki/Migrating-an-Existing-Parse-App).

-### Configuration
+## Configuration

-The following options can be passed to the `ParseServer` object during initialization.
-Alternatively, you can use the `PARSE_SERVER_OPTIONS` environment variable set to the JSON of your configuration.
+Parse Server can be configured using the following options.
+You may pass these as parameters when running a standalone `parse-server`.
+Alternatively, you can use the `PARSE_SERVER_OPTIONS` environment variable set to the JSON of your configuration, If you're using Parse Server on Express, you may also pass these to the `ParseServer` object as options.

 #### Basic options

-* `databaseURI` (required) - The connection string for your database, i.e. `mongodb://user:pass@host.com/dbname`
-* `appId` (required) - The application id to host with this server instance
+* `appId` **(required)** - The application id to host with this server instance.
+You can use any arbitrary string.
+For migrated apps, this should match your hosted Parse app.
-* `masterKey` (required) - The master key to use for overriding ACL security
+* `masterKey` **(required)** - The master key to use for overriding ACL security.
+You can use any arbitrary string.
+Keep it secret!
+For migrated apps, this should match your hosted Parse app.
+* `databaseURI` **(required)** - The connection string for your database, i.e. `mongodb://user:pass@host.com/dbname`.
-* `cloud` - The absolute path to your cloud code main.js file
+* `cloud` - The absolute path to your cloud code `main.js` file.
-* `fileKey` - For migrated apps, this is necessary to provide access to files already hosted on Parse.
 * `facebookAppIds` - An array of valid Facebook application IDs.
 * `serverURL` - URL which will be used by Cloud Code functions to make requests against.
 * `push` - Configuration options for APNS and GCM push.
 See the [wiki entry](https://github.com/ParsePlatform/parse-server/wiki/Push).